Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Weld Geometry

-Geometry select Manual select (Default)/Manual select with offset/Weld object (ii)
+Geometry select Manual select (Default)/Manual select weld part/Weld object (ii)

-Type Single sided (Default)/Double sided/Single sided intermittent/Double sided intermittent/Butt weld/Butt weld intermittent See Type below.
+Type (Fillet weld) Single sided (Default)/Double sided/Single sided intermittent/Double sided intermittent.
+See Type below.

 Throat thickness Throat thickness amin (Default 3 mm) (Previously named “Min thickness”)